Back to Blog

 • Dedicated account management

-Who it is for: Enterprise brands, multi-location businesses, e-commerce platforms, and any organization where the website is mission-critical infrastructure.
+Who it's for: Enterprise brands, multi-location businesses, e-commerce platforms, and any organization where the website is mission-critical infrastructure.

-Platform matters significantly for maintenance pricing.
-WordPress sites require more ongoing attention by nature — plugin updates, security patching, performance management, and compatibility testing are recurring tasks that do not go away.
+Platform matters for maintenance pricing.
+WordPress sites require more ongoing attention by nature — plugin updates, security patching, performance management, and compatibility testing are recurring tasks that don't go away.

 What to Look for in a Maintenance Plan

-• Update testing: Updates should be tested before deployment, not just applied automatically
+• Update testing: Updates should be tested on staging before production, not just applied automatically

 • Response time SLA: How quickly will someone respond if something breaks?

-• What triggers extra billing: Know exactly what is included and what gets billed hourly
+• What triggers extra billing: Know exactly what's included and what gets billed hourly

 • Reporting: Monthly reports on uptime, performance, and traffic are a sign of a professional operation